By law, individuals must obtain a certification with the Nutrient Management program if they meet one or more of the following criteria:

 - Nutrient Consultant – Complete (5) Continuing Education credits and remit $100

-A list of the upcoming continuing education credit sessions provided through University of Delaware Cooperative Extension is available online here.
+A list of the upcoming continuing education credit sessions provided through the University of Delaware Cooperative Extension is available online here.

 If you have the required continuing education credits and are eligible to renew your Nutrient Management certification, please complete the following application and return to the Nutrient Management Program.
 If payment is necessary, please include a check made payable to the Delaware Department of Agriculture.